miguelsolans/express-template/README.md

 Or a shortcut to run using node

 ```
-$ npm run dev
+$ npm run start
 ```

 ## What's Inside?

-This project already contains some of the most common used Node Modules pre-installed.
-Not only for the backend, but frontend-wise
+This project already contains some of the most commonly used modules, backend and frontend-wise.

 ### Back-end Technologies
 1. [EJS](https://ejs.com/)